Articaine and Epinephrine Injection

-The reported adverse reactions are derived from clinical trials in the United States and the United Kingdom.
-Table 2 displays the adverse reactions reported in clinical trials where 882 individuals were exposed to Articaine HCl and Epinephrine containing epinephrine 1:100,000.
-Table 3 displays the adverse reactions reported in clinical trials where 182 individuals were exposed to Articaine HCl and Epinephrine containing epinephrine 1:100,000 and 179 individuals were exposed to Articaine HCl and Epinephrine containing epinephrine 1:200,000.
+The reported adverse events are derived from clinical trials in the United States and the United Kingdom with a similar product containing articaine and epinephrine.
+Table 2 displays the adverse events reported in clinical trials where 882 individuals were exposed to articaine containing epinephrine 1:100,000.
+Table 3 displays the adverse events reported in clinical trials where 182 individuals were exposed to articaine containing epinephrine 1:100,000 and 179 individuals were exposed to articaine containing epinephrine 1:200,000.

 Adverse reactions observed in at least 1% of patients: